Real Dangers Of Credit Cards & How To Avoid Them Like A Pro

 Temptation to Overspend

-How to avoid: Set a personal spending limit with your credit card below your credit limit, based on how much you are willing to spend each month.
+How to avoid this pitfall: Set a personal spending limit with your credit card below your credit limit, based on how much you are willing to spend each month.
 Be careful not to spend on unnecessary wants that you don’t really need or live a lifestyle that you cannot afford.

 Carrying Balance & Incurring High Interest